 Let’s look at some statistics from a study performed by the Advertising Specialty Institute.

+42% had a more favourable impression of the advertiser after receiving the item.
 The 2012 State of the Industry report in Counselor magazine lists the top 26 categories of promotional products sold.
 Shirts are the undisputed leader with 20% of revenue.
 42% of men and 30% of women own a promo shirt.
 Writing instruments account for 7.3% of revenue and have the highest retention percentages.
 56% of women and 46% of men own one of these.
 Calendars account for 4% of revenue.
 28% of women and 19% of men own a promotional calendar.
 81% of people surveyed said that they kept a promotional product because it was useful.

 In summary, promotional products can help build the retention of your brand in the marketplace and within your company.
 Of course, the more useful the product or the more special the moment, then the more likely it will be kept and displayed for all to see.
 Promote your web site on the item and engage people on another media.
 It’s one more way to work cross media marketing.